- Studying Law at Yale

 - Admission is generally available only to individuals planning careers in law teaching and scholarship.

-Applications are accepted for the 2016–2017 academic year from August 1 through December 1, 2015, at midnight, U.S. Eastern Time.
+Applications are accepted for the 2017–2018 academic year from August 1 through December 1, 2016, at 11:59pm, U.S. Eastern Time.
 The December 1 deadline should be understood as the date by which all documents that applicants are required to submit must be received by the Law School Admission Council (LSAC).
 We require all applicants to the LL.M. program to submit their applications online through LSAC's Electronic Application Service.

 - Register for LSAC’s LL.M.
 Credential Assembly Service (CAS)